-Native Languages of the Americas: Chinook Legends and Traditional Stories
+Native Languages of the Americas: Chinook Legends, Myths, and Stories

 This is our collection of links to Chinook folktales and traditional stories that can be read online.

 We have indexed our Native American mythology section

 by tribe to make them easier to locate; however, variants on the same

 legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to

 each other.
 In particular, though these legends come from the Chinook tribe, the traditional stories of

 Enjoy the stories!
 If you would like to recommend a Chinook legend for this page or think one of the ones on here